clutterdesk/Nodel/README.md

 Nodel Objects are reference counted.
 A `nodel::Object` instance is a reference to its underying data.

-Nodel is a header-only library with no required dependencies.
-This means that your program must instantiate certain macros and call the `configure` function of the subsystems it uses.
-See the "Quick Start" below for a complete example.

 If you link with cpptrace, Nodel exceptions will contain backtraces.

 Nodel provides its own homegrown JSON and CSV parsers, both of which are stream-based and reduce